DigitalPublishingToolkit/TOD29GOODDATA/md/book.md

 grassroots provides hope.
 For individual consumers, this can simply mean being able to compare their retail offer with others.
-This has been made somewhat possible, to the extent possible just by using bill data, via the Australian Government's 'Energy Made Easy' website, while the Australian Consumer Association, Choice, is also developing a tool to inform consumers in the marketplace, particularly around purchases of solar or batteries.
+This has been made somewhat possible, to the extent possible just by using bill data, via the Australian Government’s ‘Energy Made Easy’ website, while the Australian Consumer Association, Choice, is also developing a tool to inform consumers in the marketplace, particularly around purchases of solar or batteries.
 For communities, empowerment can mean accessing the